pocomane/brewed-in-the-apocalypse/bita.md

 something in the scene, kindly remember to em how it works, and what can or can not be the consequence of eir action.

+TODO : move all the reference to "rollback and do something else" inside the previous move ?

 __Give an alternative__ when you say to a player that something ey want to do is impossible, or will not work as ey intended, do it kindly and give em a similar alternative.